 As a result, they remain isolated, never making new friends, making the transition more awkward and difficult.

-What you’re doing is raising your “social introversion,” factor higher, reducing the likelihood of anyone talking to you.
+What you’re doing is raising your “social introversion” factor higher, reducing the likelihood of no one talking to you.

-In contrast, extroverted individuals are immediately turned off by anyone who wears earphones or their head slumped viewing their smartphone.
+In contrast, extroverted individuals are immediately turned off by anyone who wears earphones, or their head is slumped viewing their smartphone.

 They find it hard to understand why someone would want to disengage themselves, from opportunities of social interaction.